adilcr01/Book-Recommendation_System/book-recommender-system/README.md

 ## Deployement on Heroku

 ##### Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually to deploy this project.
+You can either connect your github profile or download ctl to manually deploy this project.

 ![image](https://user-images.githubusercontent.com/93968656/141473301-75af8d20-2cef-4b1e-ab60-3b61c82de37d.png)